marvosprotocol/core/evm/docs/index.md

 function updateOfferStatus(uint256 offerId, enum MarvosInterface.OfferStatus status) external
 ```

-Pause or cancel an offer.
-Cancellations is non-reversible.
+_Pause or cancel an offer.
+Cancellations are non-reversible.

-Pausing an offer prevents bids from being placed on it until it is unpaused.
-Canceling an offer refunds locked available tokens in the offer and prevents bids from being placed
+Requirements:
+- `offerId` must be a valid offer and must have been created by the caller.
+- Current `offer.status` must not be `Canceled`.
+- `status` must not be `Unset`.

+Effects:
+- OfferStatusChanged is emitted.
+- If `status` is `Canceled`, `offer.availableAmount` is refunded to user's token balance.
+- Bids cannot be placed on offers with any status value other than `Active`._

 ### cancelBid